City to hold vigil honoring those killed in Walmart shooting

 Lorenzo Gamble, 43, worked there for 15 years.
 He was the quiet one in his family and enjoyed going to his 19-year-old’s football games.
 Tyneka Johnson, 22, was young and wanted to make her own money.
 She also had a sense of style and love for music and dancing.

-The vigil starts at 6 p.m. and will be held at Chesapeake City Park.
+The vigil was scheduled to begin at 6 p.m. at Chesapeake City Park.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.